drshahizan/research-design/exercise/exer1/readme.md

 4. **Submission:** Submit your completed Chapter 1 in the `exer1` folder.
 Ensure your document is correctly formatted and includes all required subtopics.
 Within the [`exer1`]() folder, create a folder with your GitHub ID.
 Name the file as `exer1.md`.

- You are required to submit your answer file in the `exer1` folder.
-Within the [`submission`](submission/) folder, create a folder with your GitHub ID.
-Name the file as `mcq1.md`.

 ### Folder structure

 ```
-🗂️submission
+🗂️exer1
 ├── 📄readme.md
 ├── 📁drshahizan
-│   ├── 📄mcq1.md
-│   ├── ...
+│   ├── 📄exer1.md
-│   └── 📄mcq12.md
 ├── 📁your github id
 ```

 Detailed explanations for each subtopic are as follows:

 ## Exploring Your Research Topic